emqx/eip/active/0033-agent-registry.md

-# A2A Agent Registry as a Standard Feature
+# A2A Registry as a Standard Feature

 ## Changelog

 * 2026-02-03: @zmstone/codex Initial draft
 * 2026-02-03: @codex Align with A2A MQTT profile and tighten EMQX wording
+* 2026-02-05: @codex Add trusted JKU policy for runtime signed messages
+* 2026-02-05: @codex Simplify to trusted-JKU-list-or-permissive model

 ## Abstract

-This proposal introduces an A2A Agent Registry feature for EMQX that enables autonomous AI agents to discover and collaborate through a standardized, event-driven MQTT 5.0 mechanism.
-The registry uses retained Agent Cards on A2A-defined discovery topics and aligns with an A2A MQTT profile, including namespace conventions, MQTT 5 properties, JSON-RPC payload guidance, and security metadata for public-key-based trust.
+This proposal introduces an A2A Registry feature for EMQX that enables autonomous AI agents to discover and collaborate through a standardized, event-driven MQTT 5.0 mechanism.
+The registry uses retained Agent Cards on A2A-defined discovery topics and aligns with an A2A MQTT profile, including topic path conventions, MQTT 5 properties, JSON-RPC payload guidance, and security metadata for public-key-based trust.
 The feature improves user experience for both MQTT clients (agents) and system administrators through CLI and Dashboard management tools while preserving native